Image includes three cupcakes, all with yellow frosting and a cookie in the frosting for decoration.

 In this post we:

-Adding multiple types of schema to a page or post is a perfectly acceptable SEO practice.
+Adding multiple types of schema to a post is a perfectly acceptable SEO practice.

 To grow your traffic, you must earn clickthroughs and conversions.
 A post can be highly ranked on Google’s first page but if it fails to earn clickthroughs and conversions it won’t earn much traffic.